foxet/Tidydata/codebook.md

 		The body acceleration signal is measured from the accelerometer.
 		And the Jerk signals was obtain from this signal.
 		Also, the magnitude of these three-dimensional signals were calculated using the Euclidean norm.
-		Finally a Fast Fourier Transform (FFT) was applied to this signal.Standard deviation were estimated from these signals.
+		Finally a Fast Fourier Transform (FFT) was applied to this signal.
+		Standard deviation were estimated from these signals.

 * fBodyAccJerkMagMeanfreq